jingerbread/cnctools/README.md

 TODO
 ========
-* Stabalise the g-code generator so it will beaser to generate gcode in little snippets
+* Stabilise the g-code generator so it will be easier to generate gcode in little snippets
 * Groovy based dialog's and that can hook into CNCtool without re-compiling
 * Various tools like facing, pocketing
 * DXF to G-Code generator